Mary E. Peters: Policies

 Peters is an advocate of leasing U.S. roads and interstates to private companies and having user fees (i.e., tolls) for building new highways.
-In an interview, Peters said that the National Highway System will run out of money by decade's end without substantial changes and, rather than raise taxes, some states should turn to toll roads leased to private corporations to fill gaps.
+In an interview, Peters said that the National Highway System would run out of money by the end of the aughts without substantial changes and, rather than raise taxes, some states should turn to toll roads leased to private corporations to fill gaps.

 Her policies of promoting open borders for commerce created opposition from labor unions.

 Mary Peters held a press conference on September 5, 2008 to report that Highway Trust Fund payments to states, including her native Arizona, would be cut back because federal fuel tax collections were dropping.

 While she was Secretary of DOT a rule was passed stating that dogs, cats, miniature horses, pigs as well as monkeys could be considered emotional support animals, and therefore could be taken by commercial airlines in the cabin.